Sudavar/arcw/readme.txt

 1. Upload `archives-calendar-widget` folder in `/wp-content/plugins/` directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Configure the plugin through "Settings > Archives Calendar" menu in WordPress.
-4. Activate the widget in "Appearance > Widgets" menu in WordPress
+4. Activate and configure the widget in "Appearance > Widgets" menu in WordPress

 == Screenshots ==